christiansassi/embedded-project/README.md

 ### UART Communication

 In this project, UART 2 is used for the UART communication.
-The transmission of data from ESP32 to MSP432 is achieved through the connection between pin 17 of the ESP32 and P3.2, while the connection between pin 16 of the ESP32 and P3.3 is used for receiving data.
+The transmission of data from MSP432 to ESP32 is achieved through the connection between pin 17 of the ESP32 and P3.2 of the MSP432, while the connection between pin 16 of the ESP32 and P3.3 of the MSP432 is used for receiving data.
 This is accomplished within the `esp32_uart.*` files.
 In addition, the `UARTClass` provides the `UART` object, which facilitates the management of UART communication between the two devices.

 The communication is initialized by creating an instance of the `HardwareSerial` class, `SerialPort`, where it is specified the UART version used.
 Then, the `SerialPort` object is further customized with other parameters.